piqoni/inxidents/README.md

 **Current Features:**
 - Real-time (SSE) Health Dashboard of your services.
 Perfect for office screens or similar environments.
 - Slack Alerts whenever a service goes down.
-- Visually see when the next healthcheck will occurr (the white progresbar)
+- Visually see when the next healthcheck will occurr (the white progressbar)
 - Small project with simple configuration.
 Easy to hack and further extend for your needs.

 **Upcoming features:**